Hoyasumii/bee-movie/README.md

 She is?
 Yes, we're all cousins.
 Right.
 You're right.
-At Honex, we constantly strive to improve every aspect of bee exist
+At Honex, we constantly strive to improve every aspect of bee existe